dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

                     ![Figure 28](Hardware/Fotos/bedienung_1.png)

 You will be asked how you would like to open it, select "*Run*" here.
 Two
-windows now open: a black terminal window, which shows current status
+windows open now: a black terminal window, which shows current status
 messages and log files.
 You can ignore this window for ease of use.
 It only
-becomes important when errors are displayed.
+gets important when errors are displayed.
 In this case, the terminal
 window shows the error code and instructions which point to the problem and
 which can usually be used to fix the problem quickly.
 The more important
 window is the user interface of *PhyPiDAQ*.